Fine Just the Way It Is: Wyoming Stories 3: Them Old Cowboy Songs

 Rose and Archie are a young married couple—Archie is only 16—setting out to make a life for themselves.
 At first, things are idyllic: they are very much in love.
 But then Archie gets laid off from the ranch where he has been working and heads to Cheyenne to find a job, leaving Rose behind in their cabin with a baby on the way.
 He has to hide that he is married because the tyrant he works for would fire him if he knew, since married men tend to want time off to go visit their wives.
 He tries to write a letter to Rose but does not have the money for a stamp.
 Meanwhile, Rose is alone and miserable.
 There are complications with her pregnancy, and no way for her to get help.
 She finally buries the baby.
 Archie, after a fall in a bog, comes down with pneumonia and cannot work, so his boss fires him.
 Another hand tries to help Archie get home but they get caught in a blizzard and freeze to death.
 In the spring, a friend of Archie and Rose comes by and finds her mutilated body.

 The Sagebrush Kid

 A childless Wyoming couple transfer their affections first to a piglet, then to a chicken, and finally to a sagebrush they fancy to have the appearance of a child.
-It is tended and protected, and even fed bones and stray scraps of meat from their dinner-table.
-Even after the couples' passing, the shrub – now grown to the height of a fair-sized tree – is used to human attention, and meat.
-It consumes livestock, then soldiers, then a local medico, railroad men, surveyors, and most lately a botanist come to investigate its unusual height and luxuriance.
+They tend to and protect, the sagebrush, even feeding it bones and stray scraps of meat from their dinner-table.
+After the couples' passing, the shrub, now grown to the height of a fair-sized tree, is used to human attention, and meat.
+It consumes livestock, then soldiers, then a local medico, railroad men, surveyors, and a botanist come to investigate its unusual height and luxuriance.